athiemohamed/rim-edu/README.md

 Usage
 -----
-There's no need to configure anything to run the application.
-If you have [installed Symfony][5], run this command and access the application in your browser at the given URL (<https://localhost:8000> by default):
+You have to configure the database first, and if you have [installed Symfony][5], run this command and access the application in your browser at the given URL (<https://localhost:8000> by default):
    ```
    $ cd rim-edu/
+   $ bin/console doctrine:database:create
+   $ bin/console doctrine:migrations:migrate
    $ symfony serve
    ```
 If you don't have the Symfony binary installed, run `php -S localhost:8000 -t public/`